 The Strategic Leadership Team regularly reviews strategic risk and makes decisions to support mitigation activity.
-Further oversight is provided by the Planning and Resources Committee, Health, Safety and Security Committee, Investment Committee and their supporting sub-portfolio committees, which receive monthly information on significant organisational, operational and project risks respectively.
+Further oversight is provided by the Executive Committee, which receives monthly information on significant organisational risks.
 Relevant business group plans indicate how they contribute to mitigation of strategic risks and how they manage risks they face from an operational or project perspective.